infobloxopen/terraform-provider-infoblox/docs/resources/infoblox_ipv4_network.md

 # IPv4 Network Resource

-The `infoblox_ipv4_network` resource enables you to perform create, update, and delete operations on IPv4 networks.
-Network resources support the next available network feature by using the `allocate_prefix_len` parameter from the list the below.
+The `infoblox_ipv4_network` resource enables you to perform create, update and delete operations on IPv4 networks.
+Network resources support the next available network feature by using the `allocate_prefix_len` parameter from the list below.

 The following list describes the parameters you can define in a network resource block: